 In many ways it is useful to try thinking, feeling and seeing things from both perspectives.
 Think of them as different lenses by which you can look at your strategy: then bring the common strands together.
 By the way it is not an accident that thinking, feeling and seeing have been used in the sentence above.

 It is a good idea to try and develop strategy from the perspective of what we think, how it would feel, and how we feel about the ideas, and how we would visualise and “see” things as different if the strategy became a reality.

 Whichever approach you might adopt, though they have different start points, they all require a focus on what you are then going to do, a narrowing of options to a clear set of goals.
 Perhaps focus is not highlighted enough in goal setting strategies, yet it is fundamental if you intend to translate strategy into reality.

-Focus first of all makes you choose what you are in fact going to do to make the future you want a reality.
-Choosing though must lead to a second stage of focus; to apply your ideas to the specific situation.
+First of all, focus makes you choose what you are in fact going to do to make the future you want a reality.
+However choosing must lead to a second stage of focus; applying your ideas to the specific situation.

 Experiment and test, put into practice, and then reflect on how effective the idea is.
 Having done this, and decided on the way forward, you must focus on implementation and ensure both your attention and your resources are focused on the task.
 The 3 stages of focus are:

 How often have you found, both personally and in organisations, that good ideas have foundered because appropriate resources haven’t been available?
 One of the main reasons for this is that resources aren’t managed properly.
 Activities which should have been stopped or curtailed, releasing time and resource, haven’t been managed properly.

 And possibly, the most important of these is people.
 Peter Drucker argues that you need the courage to put your best people to work on making the future happen.
 Goal setting strategies involve looking in looking out, looking at what you currently do, and what you would love to do, but they must involve focus of attention, of resources and most importantly of your best people.